zhukovanadezhda/railway-delay-archiver/README.md

 - aggregate raw observations into train-level records
 - enrich the data with calendar and weather information

-The pipeline runs continuously and updates the database every hour, if you want to stop it use `Ctrl+C`.
+The pipeline runs continuously and updates the database every hour.
+If you want to stop it, use `Ctrl+C`.